willeswa/willies.com/src/pages/ultimate-guide-for-authentication-in-django-rest.md

 <br/>

-That is it with the setup.
+With that, we have our setup in place.
 Let us move on to the next step.

 #### Step-2: Create a Custom User Manager

 Before creating a custom user model, we need to create a custom user <a href="https://docs.djangoproject.com/en/3.0/topics/db/managers/">manager</a>.
 Our yet to be created user model will have a phonenumber field which is an addition to the other fields inherited from AbstractUser class.
 For such a custom user model, Django <a href="https://docs.djangoproject.com/en/3.0/topics/auth/customizing/#writing-a-manager-for-a-custom-user-model">recommends</a> a custom user manager.

-We begin by creating a method to create a user using email and phonenumber as opposed to username only.
+We begin by creating a method to create a user using an email and a phonenumber as opposed to a username only.
 In the `models.py` module, add the following code to get started.

 ```py
 from django.db import models